-Independent directors earn USD \$40,000 per year for serving on the Board.
-The Chair of the Audit Committee earns an additional annual retainer of USD \$10,000, the Chair of the Compensation and Management Development Committee earns an additional annual retainer of USD \$7,000 and the Chair of the Nominating and Governance Committee earn an additional annual retainer of USD \$3,000.
-The Board Chair may be awarded additional cash and equity compensation if circumstances warrant.
-Annual equity compensation is also provided to independent directors with an aggregate grant date value of USD \$20,000, which is issued in the form of either stock options or restricted stock units.
-Annual equity compensation is also provided to the Board Chair with an aggregate grant date value of USD \$50,000, which is issued in the form of either stock options or restricted stock units.
+Independent directors earn \$40,000 per year for serving on the Board.
+The Chair of the Audit Committee earns an additional annual cash retainer of \$10,000, the Chair of the Compensation and Management Development Committee earns an additional annual cash retainer of \$7,000 and the Chair of the Nominating and Governance Committee earn an additional annual retainer of \$3,000.
+The Chair of the Board of Directors may be awarded additional cash and equity compensation if circumstances warrant at the discretion of the Board.
+Annual equity compensation is also granted to independent directors with an aggregate grant date value of \$20,000, which is issued in the form of either stock options or restricted stock units.
+Annual equity compensation is also provided to the Chair of the Board of Directors with an aggregate grant date value of \$50,000, which is issued in the form of either stock options or restricted stock units ("RSUs").
+We do not compensate Mr. Smith, our President and Chief Executive Officer, for his service on our Board of Directors.

-The following table outlines the compensation to the Board of Directors for the period ended January 1, 2017:
+The following table outlines the compensation to the Board of Directors for the period ended December 31, 2017:

-Name Fees Earned or Paid in Cash (\$) Stock Awards (a) (\$) Number of Stock Awards Clarke Bailey \$ 87,000 \$ 100,000 74,907 David Sandberg \$ 43,000 \$ 40,000 29,963 J. Randall Waterfield \$ 40,000 \$ 40,000 29,963 Frederick Wasserman \$ 50,000 \$ 40,000 29,963
+Fees Earned Stock

+or Paid in Awards Total

+Name Cash (\$) (a)(b)(\$) (\$)

+Clarke Bailey 87,000 50,000 137,000

+David Sandberg 43,000 20,000 63,000

+J. Randall Waterfield 40,000 20,000 60,000

+Frederick Wasserman 50.000 20,000 70,000